mohamedaymenkarmous/virustotal-api-html/README.md

 The main python script [VirusTotal.py](VirusTotal.py) will use all the API keys with rotating over them every time a request will be performed and the last used API key will be remembered by its index.

 Other pre-configured sections:
-- General > OutputDir: it's the location where the HTML and PNG files will be created.
+- General > OutputDir: it's the location where the HTML and JPG files will be created.
 If you are using a VPS instance without GUI and you want to view the reports, you can install a web server over there and choose the output directory inside the Web Document Root directory.
 - General > TablesClass: it's the <table> class atrribute's value that will be set on the HTML reports.
 The default class was set to have a table style inherited from Bootstrap.
 - General > HTMLHeader: it's the HTML code that will be set on the HTML <header>.
 So if you have need to add custom styles/header, you should put it there.
 - VirusTotal > DisabledAttr: it's the list of the attributes that will not be viewed on the reports.
 This include Whois results and the last used HTTPS certificate results.